-One of the first projects I made for My Aqua Valentine is a valentine's craft for kids – heart glass clings!
+One of the first projects I made for My Aqua Valentine is a valentine’s craft for kids – heart glass clings!
 Perfect for children, but absolutely awesome fun for adults as well.
-Can you believe that you can make window clings out of acrylic paint and Mod Podge?

 I’ve done it before, and I couldn’t resist doing it again with some new colors.
 This time it was turquoise and gold, perfectly appropriate for my Valentine’s Day series.
 I decided to go ahead and make some valentine window clings.